Busemann and MCP

 We first prove the following rigidity theorem (cf.\ \cite{An17}).
 We say that a geodesic space is \textit{geodesically complete} if every geodesic (i.e., a local shortest path) is extendable infinitely.

 \begin{thm} Let $X$ be a geodesically complete Busemann space equipped with a measure $m$ satisfying the measure contraction property {\rm MCP($0,N$)}, where $N\ge 1$.
-Then $X$ is isometric to a strictly convex Banach space of dimension $n\le N$. \end{thm}
+Then $X$ is isometric to a strictly convex Banach space of dimension $n\le N$.
+Furthermore, $m$ is a constant multiple of the $n$-dimensional Hausdorff measure. \end{thm}

-Since the Busemann convexity is a generalization of non-positive sectional curvature and the MCP($0,N$) is a kind of non-negative Ricci curvature, these two together should imply a flat space.
+This theorem can be interpreted as follows: Since the Busemann convexity is a generalization of non-positive sectional curvature and the MCP($0,N$) is a kind of non-negative Ricci curvature, combining these two should yield a flat space.
 However, since both make sense in the Finsler setting, the conclusion is a Banach space rather than a Hilbert space.

 \begin{rem} In Theorem \ref{thm:main}, the dimension $n$ of the Banach space is not necessarily equal to the dimension parameter $N$.
-The equality holds only when the reference measure $m$ satisfies some non-collapsing assumption.
-See Corollary \ref{cor:noncol} and Remark \ref{rem:noncol} for more details. \end{rem}
+In fact, the Euclidean space $\R^n$ with the Hausdorff measure $\Hcal^n$ satisfies MCP($0,N$) for any $N>n$. \end{rem}

-In Theorem \ref{thm:main}, the geodesic completeness ensures that our Busemann space $X$ has no boundary.
+In Theorem \ref{thm:main}, geodesic completeness rules out the possibility of boundary.
 In the non-geodesically complete case, we obtain the following generalization under the non-collapsing assumption (cf.\ \cite[Theorem 5.1(ii)]{KK20}).
-Here we say that a metric space satisfies the \textit{non-collapsed} MCP($0,n$) if the MCP($0,n$) holds for the $n$-dimensional Hausdorff measure.
+Here we say that a metric space satisfies the \textit{non-collapsed} MCP($0,n$) if the MCP($0,n$) holds for the $n$-dimensional Hausdorff measure $\Hcal^n$.
 In this case, we will use small $n$ for the dimension parameter, which is not necessarily an integer a priori.

 \begin{thm} Let $X$ be a Busemann space satisfying non-collapsed {\rm MCP($0,n$)}, where $n\ge 1$.
 Then $n$ is an integer and $X$ is isometric to a closed convex subset of a strictly convex Banach space of dimension $n$. \end{thm}